pub-calculator-io/bmi-calculator/readme.md

-# BMI Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# BMI Calculator Widget for WordPress

 The free Body Mass Index calculator, also known as BMI, computes and classifies BMI for children and adults using data obtained from WHO and CDC.